Thomas Zane

 Biography —

-Dr. Thomas Zane is the Director of Online Behavior Analysis programs in the Department of Applied Behavioral Science at the University of Kansas.
+Dr. Thomas Zane is Professor of Practice and the Director of Online Programs in Behavioral Science in the Department of Applied Behavioral Science at the University of Kansas.
 Dr. Zane earned his Bachelor’s and Master’s degree in psychology at Western Michigan University and his doctorate in Applied Behavior Analysis at West Virginia University.
-He has served as a Post-Doctorate Research Associate at the University of Massachusetts, Professor at Mount Holyoke College, and Johns Hopkins University Department of Psychiatry.
-Dr. Zane serves on the Executive Board of the Cambridge Center for Behavioral Studies, the international organization that represents the field of behavior analysis.
-He is also a member of the Scientific Council of the Organization of Autism Research, a group that raises money to fund innovative research in Autism Spectrum Disorders.
+He has served as a Post-Doctorate Research Associate at the University of Massachusetts and as a Research Scientist at Johns Hopkins University Department of Psychiatry.
+Dr. Zane is the HS Pennypacker Chair of the Board of the Cambridge Center for Behavioral Studies, the international organization that represents the field of behavioral science.
 Dr. Zane has been past President of the Ethics Special Interest Group of the International Association for Behavior Analysis.
-His research interests include teacher training, learning, evidenced-based practice in autism, and the philosophy of science and radical behaviorism.
+He serves on the human rights committees of agencies serving individuals with autism and other intellectual disabilities.
+His research interests include online learning, evidenced-based practice in autism, and the philosophy of science and radical behaviorism.
+He is particularly interested in why some behavior analysts drift from the code and the importance of adhering to choosing scientifically- supported treatments in clinical and educational work.

 Selected Publications —